-We are often asked by potential employers, “Can I hire an independent contractor as an H1B specialty worker?”
-The answer to this question is not as straight forward as it may seem.
-U.S. Citizenship and Immigration Services (USCIS) has implemented a complex analysis to determine whether an employer-employee relationship exists and will continue throughout the duration of the H1B employment period.
+U.S. Citizenship and Immigration Services (USCIS) has provided a method to determine whether an employer-employee relationship exists and will continue throughout the duration of the H1B employment period.
 There are a number of factors that USCIS considers in making this determination.
-One major deciding factor in determining the employer-employee relationship is what USCIS calls, “right to control.”
-In determining whether or not the employer has the “right to control” the employee, USCIS considers the following:
+The major deciding factor in determining the employer-employee relationship is what USCIS calls, “right to control.”
+To determine whether or not the employer has the “right to control” the employee, USCIS considers the following:

 - Does the petitioner supervise the beneficiary and is such supervision off-site or on-site?